How to Change Sound when plugging in an iPhone?

 • Tap on creating personal automation.

-• The charger options can be found on the list above “Focus” Touch it.
+• The charger options are on the list above, under “Focus.”
+Touch it.

 • Continue setting a sound for when your iPhone is plugged in, or select “Is Disconnected” if you’d like the sound to start playing when you unplug the charger.
 If you want the same sound to play when you plug in or unplug your phone from charging, you can choose both.
 By default, “Is connected” will be chosen.